-Mr Singer’s first wife Maria died in 1861 and their son William approximately 12 months later.
-In the 1861 census of North Bradley England, Mr. Singer was recorded as a carpenter journeyman.
-After this tragedy Edward, aged 30, left England to start a new life in Australia.
-He emigrated as an unassisted passenger on the steamship 'Great Britain’ departing Liverpool and arriving in Melbourne in April 1863.
-Edward worked as a joiner and overseer for a timber merchant in Franklin Street Melbourne.
+Edward's first wife, Maria, died in 1861; their son William died approximately 12 months later.
+In the 1861 census of North Bradley England, Edward was recorded as a carpenter journeyman.
+After these tragedies Edward, then aged 30, left England to start a new life in Australia.
+He emigrated as an unassisted passenger on the steamship 'Great Britain', departing from Liverpool and arriving in Melbourne in April 1863.
+Edward worked as a joiner and overseer for a timber merchant in Franklin Street, Melbourne.

 In December 1869 he bought a property at 1115 Hoddle Street, East Melbourne, between Hotham and George Streets.
 At some stage he also acquired 1117 Hoddle Street.
 He also owned another property in Rushall Crescent, North Fitzroy.

-The house 'Somerville' was built by the Singers in c1880 at 100 (now 78) New Street Brighton.
-The family moved there when Edward retired early, from North Fitzroy and lived there until 1941.
-'Somerville' was sold, the house demolished and the land divided in the 1930’s.
+The house 'Somerville' was built by the Singers in circa 1880 at 100 (now 78) New Street, Brighton.
+The family moved there upon Edward's early retirement and lived there until 1941.
+'Somerville' was sold, the house demolished and the land subdivided in the 1930s.
 Edward and Jessie appear to have lived comfortably.

-Mrs. A. Rodin Cook (donator) is the granddaughter of Walter Francis Newing was Jessie’s grandson.
+Many members of the Singer family have lived in and around Brighton since Edward and Jessie first made their home there.
+The donor, Mrs. A. Rodin Cook is the granddaughter of Walter Francis Newing, who was Jessie’s grandson.
 Walter Newing had a small printing business in Bay Street and from 1910 lived at Kinane Street.
-He was secretary of the Life Saving Club that stood at the end of Kinane st in the 1920’s and 30’s.
+He was secretary of the Life Saving Club that stood at the end of Kinane Street in the 1920s and 30s.